 Location: Savanna Bay, Virgin Gorda

 Home at last.
-For eleven months and one week of the year I am inextricably and utterly homesick, but at last I have arrived home.
+For eleven months and one week of the year I am inextricably and utterly homesick, but at last, I have arrived home.
 I awoke this morning to the welcoming warmth of the sun on my face after a remarkably windy night spent in a hammock.
 After my morning routine, I began the unsurprisingly difficult task of rousing the shipmates of our home, Panasea.
 The crew having been awoken, we set out for the Blue Chromis Reef, a fairly shallow reef between Salt and Cooper Island.
-While diving we saw the ubiguitous Blue Chromis, a small vibrant blue fish, Sargeant Majors, Flamingo Tongue, and countless more creatures.
+While diving we saw the ubiquitous Blue Chromis, a small vibrant bluefish, Sargeant Majors, Flamingo Tongue, and countless more creatures.
 After diving we proceeded to eat a lunch of chicken salad, which can be eaten only one way, drowned in mayo and wrapped in lettuce, bread is an unnecessary use of carbs.
-Finally we set sail for Savanna Bay, where we preside now.
+Finally, we set sail for Savanna Bay, where we preside now.
 It proved to be a particularly long sail since our lady Panasea, being a cat, does not like to sail upwind very well.
 Now a dinner of pasta alfredo having already been devoured, we wait to begin our dive chat.
 As I sit and look onward at the setting sun and entrancing islands, I cannot help but be reminded of Edgar Allen Poe’s “Annabel Lee” as I sit with my love in a sounding by the sea, the dark, brooding sea.